Shatapatha Brahmana: Kanda and Adhyâya

 In relation to the Shatapatha Brahmana, a reference such as '14.1.2' means 'Kanda 14, Adhyaya 1, Brahmana 2', or in English, 'Book 14, Chapter 1, Explanation 2'.
 The addition of a fourth digit at the end (e.g. 17.7.3.11) refers to the verse number.

 Date

-Arthur Berriedale Keith states that linguistically, the Shatapatha Brahmana belongs to the later part of the Brāhmaṇa period of Vedic Sanskrit (8th to 6th centuries BCE, Iron Age India).
-M. Witzel dates this text to the 7th-6th centuries BCE.
+Arthur Berriedale Keith states that linguistically, the Shatapatha Brahmana belongs to the later part of the Brāhmaṇa period of Vedic Sanskrit (8th-6th century BCE).
+M. Witzel dates this text to the 7th–6th century BCE.
 Jan N. Bremmer dates it to around 700 BCE.
-J. Eggeling (translator of the Vājasaneyi mādhyandina recension into English), dates the final, written version of the text to 300 BCE, although stating some elements 'far older, transmitted orally from unknown antiquity'.
+J. Eggeling (translator of the Vājasaneyi mādhyandina recension into English), dates the final written version of the text to 300 BCE, although he states that some elements are 'far older, transmitted orally from unknown antiquity'.

-B. N. Narahari Achar also notes several other estimations, such as that of S.B.
-Dixit, D. Pingree, and N. Achar, in relation to a statement in the text that the Krittikas (the open star cluster Pleiades) never deviate from the east; Dixit's interpretation of this statement to mean that the Krittikas rise exactly in the east, and calculated that the Krittikas were on the celestial equator at about 3000 BCE, is a subject of debate between the named scholars; Pingree rejects Dixit’s arguments.

-Subhash Kak states that a 'conservative chronology places the final form of the Shatapatha Brahmana to 1000-800 B.C.E... [although on] the other hand, it is accepted that the events described in the Vedas and the Brahmanas deal with astronomical events of the 4th millennium [i.e. 3,000] B.C.E. and earlier'.
-According to Kak, the Shatapatha Brahmana itself contains astronomical references dated by academics such as P.C.
-Sengupta 'to c.
-2100 B.C.E', and references the drying up of the Sarasvati river, believed to have occurred around 1900 B.C.E: